Fezaries/CRnet/README.md

 # Training

-"python CUB_train.py" to train the model;
+"python CUB_train.py" to train the model.

 "python CUB_evaluate.py" to test.

 * Loss starts to decrease at approximately episode 30000.